 Barnes & Noble Bookstores operates the campus store at NU.
 The bookstore carries all required and recommended textbooks (customers save 25 percent when they buy used books), plus paperback and hardbound bestsellers in a variety of subjects.
 Also carried are university memorabilia, sports clothing, greeting cards, toiletries, groceries, and school supplies.
 In addition, Barnes & Noble will buy back textbooks for a portion of the original price, depending on the condition of the book and its demand.
+For more information, visit the Web site at niagara.bkstore.com.

-Campus Store Hours Monday: 9 a.m. to 6 p.m.
-Tuesday - Thursday: 9 a.m. to 5 p.m.
-Friday: 9 a.m. to 4 p.m.
+Campus Store Hours Monday - Friday: 9 a.m. to 5 p.m.
 Saturday: 10 a.m. to 2 p.m.